stumpc5/chess960/README.md

 ### How To Read The Results

-Here is the example for the standard opening and the opening with Queen and King interchanged, indexed by their [Starting Position Index](https://en.wikipedia.org/wiki/Fischer_random_chess_numbering_scheme).
+The standard opening and the opening with Queen and King interchanged, indexed by their [Starting Position Index](https://en.wikipedia.org/wiki/Fischer_random_chess_numbering_scheme):
-We rediscover well-known openings and their variations, such as [Queen's Gambit](https://www.chess.com/openings/Queens-Gambit), [Sicilian Defense](https://www.chess.com/openings/Sicilian-Defense), and the [Ruy Lopez](https://www.chess.com/forum/view/chess-openings/all-ruy-lopez-variations).
-Click on the board link for details.

 | SF | SPI | Board                            | # Played Games        | White           | Draw           | Black           | Average points for White |
 |:-----:|:-----:|----------------------------------|:-----------------------:|:---------------:|:--------------:|:---------------:|:------------------------:|